11th February 2008

 So, having primarily attended West Coast events, I’m heading to New York!
 I’ll be attending the Online Community Unconference East in NYC on Feb.
 21st.
 I’m looking forward to connecting with the east coast crowd I don’t see as often and/or haven’t met yet.
 If you’re looking at your calendar and considering conferences, I hope you’ll take a look at this one.

 I have discount code for this event as well!
-Drop me a message in Facebook, DM me on twitter or email: seanod (at) live (dot) com and I’ll send it along.
+Drop me a message in , DM me on or email: and I’ll send it along.

 Hope to see you,